 James Madison University prohibits the illegal or otherwise irresponsible use of alcohol by students.
 It is the responsibility of every student to know the risks associated with alcohol use and abuse.
 This responsibility obligates students to know relevant university policies and federal, state, and local laws and to conduct themselves in accordance with these policies and laws.
 JMU students traveling abroad may be studying in countries where the legal age for alcohol consumption and/or rules regarding the consumption of alcohol are different from those in the United States.
-Thus, while overseas, it is the responsibility of the students who are of legal age choose to consume alcohol while abroad, they are expected to drink and behave responsibly.
-The illegal or excessive consumption of alcohol or misconduct due to alcohol consumption will not be tolerated and will result in disciplinary action, including dismissal from the program and follow-up through the JMU judicial system.
+Thus, while overseas, it is the responsibility of the student to know the relevant country and local laws concerning the possession, use and abuse of alcohol.
+If students who are of legal age choose to consume alcohol while abroad, they are expected to drink and behave responsibly.
+The illegal or excessive consumption of alcohol or misconduct due to alcohol consumption will not be tolerated and will result in disciplinary action, including dismissal from the program and follow-up through the Office of Student Accountability and Restorative Practices.